organisciak/dissertation/document/1_intro.md

 <!-- TODO1 relevance in IR section -->

-## Definitions and important distinctions
+## Definitions

 Before proceeding, the terminology of this study should be established.
 As this work spans multiple domains, and makes reference to recently introduced concepts, it is important to establish a shared understanding of language within these pages.

-Note that the treatment here is cursory; a more in-depth look can be found in Chapter 2.
+Note that the treatment here is cursory; a more in-depth look can be found in the literature review.

 ### Descriptive crowdsourcing
 This paper focuses on crowdsourcing for descriptive metadata.